CURRENT TUTORS (Home visits & Online) 2020/21

 Singing ; Piano ; Aural ; Theory

-She is actively performing and taking part in masterclasses in Lithuania, United Kingdom, Austria and France.
-She had an honor to work with great singers such as Michèle Crider, Dennis O’Neill, Della Jones, Rosemary Joshua, Tamara Dimitrievna Novicenko and many more.
-She already sang in Lithuanian National Opera and Ballet Theatre, Royal Festival Hall, Royal Albert Hall, King George Hall, Auditorium du Nouveau Siècle, Grand Théatre Amiens and others.
+She has had the honour to work with great singers such as Michèle Crider, Dennis O’Neill, Della Jones, Tamara Novicenko, Lucy Crowe and many more.
+Some of the prestigious venues Rusne has performed at include the Lithuanian National Opera and Ballet Theatre, the Royal Festival Hall, the Royal Albert Hall, the King George Hall, the Auditorium du Nouveau Siècle and the Grand Théatre Amiens.

 Piano ; Theory ; Aural